DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/export/export.md

 The following restrictions apply when users export DataGrid:

 - Only XLSX files are supported out of the box.
-To export DataGrid to CSV, implement the **exportDataGrid(options)** method in the same way as shown in the following ticket: <a href="https://supportcenter.devexpress.com/ticket/details/t920593/pivotgrid-exceljs-export-to-export-pivotgrid-into-csv-file" target="_blank">Export PivotGrid into CSV file</a>.
+To export DataGrid to CSV, implement the **exportDataGrid(options)** method as shown in the following ticket: <a href="https://supportcenter.devexpress.com/ticket/details/t920593/pivotgrid-exceljs-export-to-export-pivotgrid-into-csv-file" target="_blank">Export PivotGrid into CSV file</a>.

 - Excel limits the number of grouping levels to 7, while in the DataGrid it is unlimited.